reset-req/instagram-scraper/README.md

  `

- If you are having trouble logging try this site https://instaloader.github.io/troubleshooting.html .
+ If you are having trouble logging in try this site https://instaloader.github.io/troubleshooting.html .

 ## --help